Australian organizations strategically embrace the cloud

 The latest findings from Gartner suggest that the answer is yes, but there needs to be more competition between vendors to really boost the popularity of iaas systems.
 Currently, Microsoft and Amazon are the big market players, globally.

-Rivalry from smaller firms will likely bring about better products, and could ultimately lead to more organisations relying on third parties to effectively run the back-end of their systems.
+Rivalry from smaller firms will likely bring about better products, and could ultimately lead to more organizations relying on third parties to effectively run the back-end of their systems.

 In Australia, more businesses are thinking strategically about cloud technologies, as the country’s fluctuating economy has led to businesses adopting “a greater focus on spending less and driving more value” than its peers, according to research director at Gartner Michael Warrilow.